GeoscienceAustralia/uncover-ml/docs/dev.rst

 See `this stack exchange post <https://stats.stackexchange.com/questions/361797/standardization-on-training-only-or-also-including-testing-data>`_.

 Transforms are in the :mod:`~uncoverml.transforms` package.
-Transform classes caluclate statistics on the feature data, e.g. for standardisation we calculate the mean and standard deviation of the data so that can standardisation can be formed.
+Transform classes calculate statistics on the feature data, e.g. for standardisation we calculate the mean and standard deviation of the data so that can standardisation can be formed.